azborgonovo/positioned-strings/README.md

 ==================

 An attribute and a helper class for positioning and formating member classes into a single line of strings.
-Useful for creating batch and return bank files.
+Useful, for example, on creating batch and return bank files.

 ##Available on NuGet Gallery##